 Situated at the mouth of the Ambracian Gulf, Preveza is linked to Epirus and the rest of the mainland by Greece’s first undersea tunnel.
 When you exit the tunnel, the city greets you with a smile.
 Sandwiched between two bodies of water, the Ionian Sea and the Ambracian Gulf, Preveza will charm you with its lovely jetty, yacht-filled marina, dozens of restaurants and meze-bars, pedestrianised centre and stylish shops.
-Just outside town you’ll encounter Augustus, Antony and Cleopatra at ancient Nikopolis.
-After that, there are some 60km of beaches to explore in this corner of Epirus, from Preveza to Parga.
+Just outside town, you’ll encounter Augustus, Antony and Cleopatra at ancient Nikopolis.
+And after that, there are some 60km of beaches to explore, from Preveza all the way to Parga.

 What to do in Preveza

 Preveza will make you think you’ve reached an island, particularly if you arrive by boat.
 Buy an ear of grilled corn from a sidewalk vendor and walk along the seaside esplanade where cafes and restaurants are sandwiched between neoclassical buildings.
 In the pedestrianised centre, you’ll come across surprises at every corner: bookshops, belle epoque teahouses, outdoor tables overflowing with tasty titbits, cosy bars, restaurants and avant-garde photoshops.

 Among the many sights in Preveza are the Seïtan Bazaar, Archaeological Museum; the clock tower and its sun dial; the church of Agios Haralambos with its carved wooden iconostasis, and the religious paintings from 1780 in the church of Agios Athanasios and Pantokrator Castle, built in 1807 by Ali Pasha to control the straits.